How to properly taste whisky

 • "Chew" the whisky in your mouth

-• Move it between your tongue and palate.
+• Move it between your tongue and palate

-Professional trick: The “Kentucky Chew”
+Pro tip: The "Kentucky Chew"

 • Take a sip

-• Open your lips slightly.
+• Slightly open your lips

-• Draw air in through your mouth (carefully!).
+• Draw air through your mouth (carefully!)

-• It dramatically enhances the flavors
+• Dramatically enhances the aromas

 What you taste: The taste zones

-Front (tip of tongue):
+Front (tip of the tongue):

 • Sweetness (honey, caramel, vanilla)

-Center (middle of the tongue):
+Middle (center of the tongue):

 • Saltiness, umami, body

-Back (base of tongue):
+Back (base of the tongue):

 • Bitterness (oak, tannins)

-• Acid (citrus, fruit)
+• Acidity (citrus, fruit)

 Entire mouth: